-The company is incorporated in Bermuda and the group is managed from Hong Kong, China.
+&lt;sup>c The company is incorporated in Bermuda and the group is managed from Hong Kong, China.

-Within the context of this list, South Africa is treated as a developing country.
+d Within the context of this list, South Africa is treated as a developing country.

-The company headquarters have recently relocated to the United Kingdom.
+e The company headquarters have recently relocated to the United Kingdom.

+..
 Data on foreign assets, foreign sales or foreign employment were not made available for the purpose of this study.
-In case of non availability, they are estimated using secondary sources of information or on the basis of the ratios of foreign to total assets, foreign to total sales and foreign to total employment.
+In case of non availability, they are estimated using secondary sources of information the basis of the ratio of foreign to total assets, foreign to total sales and foreign to total employment.